Volume 70, Issue 6

 • Strengthened partnership with Eat Smart, Move More coalition to expand focus to a healthy community coalition through the S.C.
 Office of Rural Health

-• Coordinated efforts around diabetes education between GHS and the Laurens YMCA
+• Coordinated efforts around diabetes education between Prisma Health and the Laurens YMCA

 Paul Johnson, COO for the Central Region, reported these wins: